rfrancotechnologies/zipkin.net.instrumentations/README.md

 ```

 If your application is an Owin web application and you are using the `Zipkin4Owin` library, you don't need to manually start the `ZipkinBootstrapper`, because `Zipkin4Owin` already does it for you.

+The idea of Zipkin4Ado is based on the amazing project [Glimpse](http://getglimpse.com/), which also has a database connection wrapper for automatically logging database activity.